Sending money to Kenya is quick and simple with Money Services.

-Over 1,500 Western Union® agent locations across Kenya
+Over 1,500 Western Union agent locations across Kenya

 My WU® members earn rewards every time they send a qualifying money transfer

-How to easily send money to Kenya
+How to send money in-person, in-store to Kenya

 Stop by at your local Money Services to send money to relatives or friends residing in Kenya.
 It’s easy to get started – just follow these simple steps.